 Living With Studio Equipment

 While some prominent content creators have large studio spaces or even a warehouse, this is not the case for everyone.
-Therefore, you will likely be living with your equipment, which needs to be considered when designing your space.
+Considering the studio space design and how it will affect your living situation is essential.
 Using tape to mark the positions of cameras, microphones, and anything else you might need to move when not in use helps with the continuity when framing and will save you a ton of time.
 The floor, countertops, and walls make for great markers to quickly get your studio up and running.

 Studio Setup Recap